ABEDAVIDscripts/Workforce_Analytics_Using_Excel/README.md

 - Information to display: Name, Gender, Department, Age, Date of Join, Salary, Rating, and Country.

 **3. Male vs Female Comparison**
-- Conducted a comparative analysis of metrics such as:
-- No of Employees, Avg Salary, Avg Tenure, Avg Rating e.t.c between male and female employees.

 **4. Calculate Annual Bonus**
 - 3% of salary for employees who have worked for at least 3 years or more and 2% of salary for employees with tenure less than 3 years.